John Romita Jr.

 John Salvatore Romita (/rəˈmiːtə/; born August 17, 1956) is an American comics artist best known for his extensive work for Marvel Comics from the 1970s to the 2020s.
 He is the son of artist John Romita Sr.

 Early life

-John Romita Jr. was born August 17, 1956, the son of Virginia (Bruno) and comic book artist John Romita Sr., one of the signature Spider-Man artists since the 1960s.
+John Romita Jr. was born August 17, 1956, the son of Virginia (Bruno) and comic book artist John Romita Sr..
 He studied advertising art and design at Farmingdale State College in East Farmingdale, New York, graduating in 1976.